-Information in this chapter applies to all of Minnesota's Health Care Programs (MHCP).
+Information in this section applies to all of Minnesota's Health Care Programs (MHCP).
 Providers must contact the appropriate health plan for pharmacy information related to recipients in Managed Care Organizations (MCO).

 Federal Anti-Fraud Statutes

-Pharmacies cannot use Pharmaceutical manufacturers’ coupons, discounts or similar promotions in order to attract prescription business from Medical Assistance recipients.
+Pharmacies cannot use pharmaceutical manufacturers’ coupons, discounts or similar promotions to attract prescription business from Medical Assistance recipients.
 Federal anti-fraud and abuse provisions prohibit certain types of business transactions or arrangements, per Section 231(h) of HIPAA and the Office of Inspector General Special Fraud Alert, 59 Fed.
 Reg.
 242; 1994.
 See Providers Requirements section for details.

 How to Determine Drug Coverage

 Use the NDC Search site (http://mn-its.dhs.state.mn.us/ndc/) to determine MHCP coverage of individual drug products.